Experience

 2016 – 2018

-Began in service and quickly grew into kitchen roles, eventually leading the kitchen at Thrill Grill after only five months.
-Learned responsibility, teamwork, and how to deliver under pressure in a busy environment.
+Started in service and progressed into the kitchen.
+Promoted to kitchen lead within five months.
+Learned responsibility, teamwork, and how to perform under pressure in a fast-paced environment.

 Name: Sil van Gorkum